Gonellarro/CO2_Weather_Sensor/README.md

 ### Part 2.
 The code

 You can find the code here into Arduino folder.
-You can use different tastes, Wifi o Wifi + MQTT.
+You can use different tastes, Wifi or Wifi + MQTT.
 If you're not going to use monitoring or only want to test the device, I recommend you tou use Wifi only.
 In case you want to implement extra-power solution, Wifi + MQTT is your choice.

 In the Wifi only part, we have several files: